naelbenaissa/ApiGSB/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

-# ApiDemo - Laravel API
+# ApiGSB - Laravel API

 The "ApiGSB" project was a significant milestone in my learning journey as a web developer.
 It allowed me to solidify my API development skills by applying fundamental concepts and getting familiar with popular technologies in the web development industry.